foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 This is the main Git repository for the ARC GNU tool chain.
 It contains just the scripts required to build the entire tool chain.

-The branch name corresponds to the development for the various ARC releases.
+Branches in this repository are:
 * `arc-releases` is the stable branch for the tool chain release.
+Head of this branch is a latest stable release.
+It is a branch recommended for most users.
+* `arc-staging` is the semi-stable branch for the tool chain release candidates.
 Head of this branch is either a latest stable release or latest release candidate for the upcoming release.
-* `arc-dev` is the development branch for the current tool chain release
+* `arc-dev` is the development branch for the current tool chain release.
 * `arc-4.8-dev` is the development branch for the 4.8 tool chain release
 * `arc-4.4-dev` is the development branch for the 4.4 tool chain release
-* `arc-mainline-dev` is the mainline development branch
+* `arc-mainline-dev` is the mainline development branch (deprecated)

 While the top of *development* branches should build and run reliably, there is no guarantee of this.
 Users who encountered an error are welcomed to create a new bug report at GitHub Issues for this `toolchain` project.

-Within each branch there are points where the whole development has been put through comprehensive release testing.
-These are marked using Git *tags*, for example `arc-2014.12` for tool chain released in December 2014.

-These tagged stable releases have been through full release testing, and known issues are documented in a Synopsys release notes.

-The build script will check out the corresponding branches from the tool chain component repositories.
+The build script in this repository can be used for different versions of toolchain components, however such cross-version compatibility is not guaranteed.

+The build script from this repository by default will automatically check out components to versions corresponding to the toolchain branch.
+Build script from development branch of toolchain repository will by default check out latest development branches of components.
+Build script from release and staging branches will check out components to the corresponding git tag.
+For example build script for 2015.06 release will checkout out components to arc-2015.06 tag.

 Prerequisites
 -------------